 If ever there was a special occasion drink, it is the mint julep, so closely is it associated with the Kentucky Derby.
+(Which is this coming Saturday, May 1.)

 The julep is at its peak of flavor the instant it is completed and every moment that passes thereafter diminishes its quality.
 There should be just enough liquid in the glass for one or two good swallows.